laurauntner/wikidata-to-cidoc-crm/README.md

 # Wikidata to CIDOC CRM

 This repository contains Python scripts that transform structured data from [Wikidata](https://www.wikidata.org/) into RDF using [CIDOC CRM](https://cidoc-crm.org/) (OWL version, [eCRM](https://erlangen-crm.org/docs/ecrm/current/)) and models based on CIDOC CRM: [LRMoo](https://repository.ifla.org/handle/20.500.14598/3677) and [INTRO](https://github.com/BOberreither/INTRO).

+The goal is to enable CIDOC CRM-based semantic enrichment from Wikidata and other linked data sources.
+The scripts also use [PROV-O](https://www.w3.org/TR/prov-o/) (`prov:wasDerivedFrom`) to link data back to Wikidata.

 To improve inference capabilities, all ECRM classes and properties have been mapped to CIDOC CRM using `owl:sameAs`.
 Also, all LRMoo classes and properties have been mapped to [FRBRoo](https://www.iflastandards.info/fr/frbr/frbroo).

-The scripts are developed in the context of the project [Sappho Digital](https://sappho-digital.com/) by [Laura Untner](https://orcid.org/0000-0002-9649-0870).

 The repository is under active development.
 Currently, the `authors`, `works` and `relations` modules are available.
-They model basic biographical, bibliographical and intertextual information based on data from Wikidata and can be dynamically extended.
+They model basic biographical, bibliographical, and intertextual information based on data from Wikidata and can be dynamically extended.
 The modules can be used independently of each other, but a unification is planned.

-Still to do:
+📌 Still to do:
 - Implementation of `owl:imports`
 - Extended ontology alignments
 - Module that combines all modules
 - SHACL Shapes
 - Python package for better reuse

-The goal is to enable CIDOC CRM-based semantic enrichment from Wikidata and other linked data sources.
-The scripts also use [PROV-O](https://www.w3.org/TR/prov-o/) (`prov:wasDerivedFrom`) to link data back to Wikidata.

-Please note that these scripts are not magical.
+> 🪄 **Reality check**: These scripts are not magical.
 Data that is not available in Wikidata cannot appear in the triples.

-> ⚠️ **Note:** All URIs currently use the `https://sappho.com/` base.
+> ⚠️ **Base URI:** All URIs currently use the `https://sappho.com/` base.
 Please adapt this to your own environment as needed.
 > 💡 **Reuse is encouraged**.
 The scripts are open for reuse.
-A reference to the Sappho Digital project would be appreciated if you use or build on them.
+They are developed in the context of the project [Sappho Digital](https://sappho-digital.com/) by [Laura Untner](https://orcid.org/0000-0002-9649-0870).
+A reference to the project would be appreciated if you use or build on the scripts.

 ## Requirements